Large Language Model as a Policy Teacher for Training Reinforcement Learning Agents: Abstract

 \section{Abstract}

-Recent studies have shown that Large Language Models (LLMs) can be utilized for solving complex sequential decision-making tasks by providing high-level instructions.
-However, LLM-based agents face limitations in real-time dynamic environments due to their lack of specialization in solving specific target problems.
-Moreover, the deployment of such LLM-based agents is both costly and time-consuming in practical scenarios.
-In this paper, we introduce a novel framework that addresses these challenges by training a smaller scale specialized student agent using instructions from an LLM-based teacher agent.
-By leveraging guided actions provided by the teachers, the prior knowledge of the LLM is distilled into the local student model.
+Recent studies have uncovered the potential of Large Language Models (LLMs) in addressing complex sequential decision-making tasks through the provision of high-level instructions.
+However, LLM-based agents lack specialization in tackling specific target problems, particularly in real-time dynamic environments.
+Additionally, deploying an LLM-based agent in practical scenarios can be both costly and time-consuming.
+On the other hand, reinforcement learning (RL) approaches train agents that specialize in the target task but often suffer from low sampling efficiency and high exploration costs.
+In this paper, we introduce a novel framework that addresses these challenges by training a smaller, specialized student RL agent using instructions from an LLM-based teacher agent.
+By incorporating the guidance from the teacher agent, the student agent can distill the prior knowledge of the LLM into its own model.
 Consequently, the student agent can be trained with significantly less data.
-Furthermore, subsequent training with environment feedback empowers the student agents to surpass the capabilities of their teachers.
-We conducted experiments on three challenging MiniGrid environments to evaluate the effectiveness of our framework.
-The results demonstrate that our approach enhances sample efficiency and achieves superior performance compared to baseline methods.
+Moreover, through further training with environment feedback, the student agent surpasses the capabilities of its teacher for completing the target task.
+We conducted experiments on challenging MiniGrid and Habitat environments, specifically designed for embodied AI research, to evaluate the effectiveness of our framework.
+The results clearly demonstrate that our approach achieves superior performance compared to strong baseline methods.
 Our code is available at https://github.com/ZJLAB-AMMI/LLM4Teach.